bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ((show manifesto???))

- de Bondt's "manifesto" reminded me of _The Sustainabilitist Principles_; it got me to think again about what other ways design decisions could be made, how could I embrace some of my old ideas?
+De Bondt's "manifesto" reminded me of _The Sustainabilitist Principles_; it got me to think again about what other ways design decisions could be made, how could I embrace some of my old ideas?

 Through that lens I re-examined the design choices of _Green Acres_ For _Ecovention Europe_ … How might I make yet another 8x8 book, continuing a family of texts, and drastically improve the sustainability, or at least the sustainable aesthetics this time around.
 How could we re-approach the design of _Green Acres_, repurpose what we had done already?